-The superior mesenteric artery (SMA) connects to the aorta and is surrounded by fatty and lymphatic tissue (mesenteric pad).
-It forms an angle of about 38 º and 65º with the abdominal aorta (due in part, to the mesenteric fat pad).
-Part of the duodenum sits within this angled space.
-Anything that sharply narrows the angle between the aorta and SMA can cause entrapment and compression of the duodenum, resulting in SMA syndrome.
-The angle size generally correlates with body mass index.
+The superior mesenteric artery forms an angle with the abdominal aorta (due in part to the mesenteric fat pad), and part of the duodenum sits within this angled space.
+Anything that sharply narrows the angle between the aorta and superior mesenteric artery can cause compression of the duodenum, resulting in SMAS.

-There are also several reported cases of SMA syndrome associated with celiac axis compression syndrome.
+There are also several reported cases of SMAS associated with celiac axis compression syndrome

 How might superior mesenteric artery syndrome be treated?

 Treatment for superior mesenteric artery syndrome typically focuses on addressing the underlying cause of the condition.

 For example, symptoms often improve after lost weight is restored or a body cast is removed.

 Nasogastric decompression (a tube passed through the nose into the stomach) and proper positioning after eating (such as lying in the left side or standing or sitting with a knee-to-chest position) may be recommended to alleviate symptoms.